OpenWaterFoundation/owf-infomapper-poudre/README.md

 	[mklink](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) command and
 	confirming that other development environment tools work with links, in order to do the minimal amount of extra configuration.
-	* The `build-util/x-create-info-mapper-symlinks.sh --files-live-here`
+	* The `build-util/x-create-infomapper-symlinks.sh --files-live-here`
 	script automates the above and has been tested with Git Bash.
 3. Similar to the above option but the symbolic link points in the opposite direction, for example:
-`owf-infomapper-poudre/web -> owf-app-info-mapper-ng/info-mapper/src/assets/app`.
+`owf-infomapper-poudre/web -> owf-app-infomapper-ng/infomapper/src/assets/app`.
 	* All files live with the InfoMapper and the `app` folder is in `.gitignore`.
 	* **This works but is undesirable due to issues noted below.
 Hopefully the first option can be figured out and implemented.**
 	* See above for enabling symbolic links.
-	* The `build-util/x-create-info-mapper-symlinks.sh --files-live-with-info-mapper` script automates creating the symbolic link.
+	* The `build-util/x-create-infomapper-symlinks.sh --files-live-with-infomapper` script automates creating the symbolic link.
-	* Because `app` folder is git-ignored in the InfoMapper and the `dist/info-mapper` symbolic link is git-ignored in this repository, any content that is static, such as `app-config.json` and `content-pages` must be saved in in this repository and copied to the `web/` linked folder.
+	* Because `app` folder is git-ignored in the InfoMapper and the `dist/infomapper` symbolic link is git-ignored in this repository, any content that is static, such as `app-config.json` and `content-pages` must be saved in in this repository and copied to the `web/` linked folder.
 	This is not ideal but is a work-around.
-	Use the `web/x-copy-local-to-info-mapper.sh` script to do this
+	Use the `web/x-copy-local-to-infomapper.sh` script to do this
 	* **This approach has been abandoned as too complicated.**

 ## Maintainers ##